French officials suspect pranksters in a rash of fake bomb threats and warn of heavy punishments

-The sumptuous Palace of Versailles was forced to evacuate visitors on Thursday for the fourth time in less than a week for a security check after a bomb alert.
-Airports and schools around France also fell victim to bomb alerts and forced evacuations after a similar rash of warnings a day earlier.
-Even a nuclear research institute received a threat on Thursday.
+PARIS -- The sumptuous Palace of Versailles was forced to evacuate visitors for the fourth time in less than a week for a security check after a bomb alert.
+Airports and schools around France also fell victim to bomb alerts and forced evacuations after similar warnings a day earlier.
+Even a nuclear research institute received a threat Thursday.

 Pranksters or plotters?